yardsale8/STAT303_r_code/simulating_notebook_context.md

 ========================================================

 - Simulate simple and compound events with `sample`
-- Combine compound outcomes into one string with `str_c`
 - Mimic the notebook context with a data frame
+- Understand the *shape* of simulation code for
+  - simple experiments
+  - compound experiments

 Using `sample` for simple experiments
 ========================================================